Our new Master of Research (MRes) programme aims to offer you the finest possible preparation for undertaking original research in psychology.

-Due to the demands of postgraduate study a minimum International English Language Test System (IELTS) score of 6.0 (with a minimum of 6.0 in each component) is required for entry to the programme for non-native English speakers.
+If English is not your first language you must have achieved an IELTS score of at least level 6.5.
 Before applying students may seek confirmation of equivalency by contacting the National Academic Recognition Information Centre (NARIC) on 0870 9904088, and writing to Oriel House, Oriel Road, Cheltenham, Glos.
 GL50 1XP.
 Evidence of equivalence (written verification) will be required on application for entry on this programme.
 A fee is payable for the NARIC service.

 2021/22 Fees (August 2021 - July 2022)

 £7,850 for the full course or £875 per 20 credits*